 How to Powerwash your Chromebook

--Click on the menu in the bottom right-hand corner of your Chromebook
+Left-Click on the settings menu at the bottom right of your Chromebook desktop.